Cyanobacteria: Taxonomy

-The remainder are validly published under the International Code of Nomenclature for algae, fungi, and plants.

 Formerly, some bacteria, like Beggiatoa, were thought to be colorless Cyanobacteria.

+As of 2014 the taxonomy was under revision.

+Current taxonomy

-The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI).
+The currently accepted taxonomy as of 2025 is based on National Center for Biotechnology Information (NCBI).
+More authoritative sources include List of Prokaryotic names with Standing in Nomenclature (LPSN) and AlgaeBase.
+The 2023 summary by Strunecký et al. is also useful.